ArthurOberon/snow-crash/level14/readme.md

 }
 ```

+Then, running the program produces:
 ```bash
 host@pc:> gcc ft_des.c
 host@pc:> ./a.out
 XXX
 ```

-The result is the same for the 3 methods.
+The output is identical across all three methods.

 ## 6. Get The Flag